Cu3PO42/SVExDB-Lite/README.md

 The data is obtained from [Cu3PO42/SVEx-Crawler](https://github.com/Cu3PO42/SVEx-Crawler).

 If you just want to use this tool, you can find it hosted on GitHub Pages [here](https://cu3po42.github.io/SVExDB-Lite).
-If you want to work on it, install dependencies and start a developmend server:
+If you want to work on it, install dependencies and start a development server:

 ``` bash
 # install dependencies